 Gender equality will continue to be a cross-cutting corporate goal for COL. In COL’s experience, gender mainstreaming can be an important and effective strategy for addressing gender inequality.
 Gender mainstreaming ensures that both women’s and men’s views, interests and needs shape policies, plans and programmes.

 COL is well-positioned to help its partners mainstream gender perspectives in open and distance learning.
-But, gender equality in learning requires that both women/girls and men/boys experience the same level of quality and equitable outcomes, emphasising a greater need to focus on ODL practice, delivery and outcomes.
+But, gender equality in learning requires that both women/girls and men/boys experience the same level of quality and equitable outcomes, emphasising a greater need to focus on open and distance learning (ODL) practice, delivery and outcomes.

-Generate research and policy briefs to inform strategic directions in gender mainstreaming in ODL.
+Generate research and policy briefs to inform strategic directions in gender mainstreaming in ODL; and

 Develop a gender mainstreaming model for further replication.